 - Continue with our Learning Skills Initiative to teach/assess student behaviours.

-- Use the Hamilton Police Services programmes conducted by the Community Service Officers to teach our students about being safe at school and in the community.
+- Use the Hamilton Police Services programs conducted by the Community Service Officers to teach our students about being safe at school and in the community.

 - Our School Council was successful in having a School Crossing Guard assigned to our school.
-She started at the beginning of March, 2006 at the intersection of Currie St. and Beaconsfield Drive.
+This service started at the beginning of March, 2006 at the intersection of Currie St. and Beaconsfield Drive.

 - Our School Council has been successful in working with the City Transportation Department to reduce illegal parking and stopping in front of the school to increase visibility of students.

 - Most recent HWDSB Policy – Anaphylaxis Policy (Sabrina’s Law).